DalbergDataInsights/react-components/docs/README.md

 - [ ] decide on the GridLayout directly into the container / new component
 - [ ] decide on the container defaults locations
 - [ ] Wrapper component still rerenders => research React docs for causes
+- [ ] Hover and focus application is problematic
+- [ ] Integrating tailwind in the framework would be beneficial, but requires className merge tech

 ## NamedGrid